njasm/soundcloud/README.md

 * Authentication with OAuth2
 * Access to all public GET resources
 * Access to all private GET resources
+* Access to all PUT resources
-* Access to all POST resources (insert track comments and track upload)
+* Access to all POST resources
+* Access to all DELETE resources
 * Track Download feature
-* oEmbed access
+* oEmbed Access to embed soundcloud player on your page

 ## TODO

-* Access to all PUT resources
-* Access to all DELETE resources
+* Code Optimization
+* Implementation of future features requests based on users who use this wrapper.
+* In one test i've made for some reason I couldn't update the user 'full_name', altough the server http code response is a 200 OK.
+The Soundcloud documentation doesn't mention anything about not letting a user update is name.
+So new tests should be conducted.

 ## Requirements
 PHP >= 5.3 with cURL support.